miltoncesarsp/index/README.md

 ### Good morning, and in case I don't see ya, good afternoon, good evening, and good night." 👋

-Atualmente estudando Análise e Desenvolvimento de Sistemas na Unisanta E trabalhando em alguns projetos próprios como forma de aprendizado. 😄
+"Estudando Análise e Desenvolvimento de Sistemas na Unisanta" && "Trabalhando em alguns projetos próprios como forma de aprendizado" = TRUE 😄

 <!--
 **miltoncesarsp/miltoncesarsp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.